carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 > {: .output}
 >
 > > ## Solution
+> > We need to use the grep command to search for the word "ORGANISM" in the file.
+Once located we just want to get the first instance of the word that is why we use the -m1 flag.
+Then we want the 3 next lines of the file after the instance, because that's where the information is.
+So the final command would be:
 > > ~~~
 > > $ grep 'ORGANISM' -m1 -A3 Streptococcus_agalactiae_18RS21.gbk
 > > ~~~